Skip to content

 While the initial question might seem perfectly obvious to most (one patch you sew on and one patch you iron on), there are a few caveats we need to discuss.

-The only physical difference between iron-on and sew-on patches (unless you're comparing embroidered patches and woven patches) is found on the back of the patch.
+The only physical difference between iron-on and sew-on morale patches (unless you're comparing embroidered patches and woven patches) is found on the back of the patch.
 Sew-on patches have exposed threads, while iron-on patches have a smooth and shiny area where the heat-activated adhesive is attached to the fabric.

 Here are some pros and cons of the two patch types.